An explanation of Mondrian's oeuvre by Michael Sciam

 Layout C

-layout D
+Layout D

 Mondrian made sketches and used them as a basis for the compositions he wished to produce.
 These sketches were, however, like variations on a single inner design that took different forms on emerging at his fingertips.
 The painter proceeded intuitively and the schemata used in this explanation should not distort what was actually a fluid and uninterrupted process.